 The Member-Supported Online Magazine for Canadian Fibre and Textile Arts, Crafts & Industry

-New feature articles three times a month explore topics ranging from where Canadian yarn comes from to what happens to a quilt when we discard it to how we can make sure the clothes we make fit us well, no matter our measurements.
+Feature articles explore topics ranging from where Canadian yarn comes from to what happens to a quilt when we discard it to how we can make sure the clothes we make fit us well, no matter our measurements.

 Digits & Threads is exclusively about Canadian art and craft.